Howden Joinery Executes Share Buyback to Enhance Shareholder Value - TipRanks.com

 More about Howden Joinery

-Howden Joinery Group PLC operates in the home improvement industry, primarily focusing on the design, manufacture, and sale of kitchens and joinery products.
-The company serves a wide range of customers, including trade professionals and homeowners, with a strong market presence in the UK.
+Howden Joinery Group PLC operates in the manufacturing and retail industry, specializing in the production and distribution of kitchen joinery products.
+The company primarily focuses on providing high-quality kitchen solutions to trade professionals and has a significant market presence in the UK.

 Technical Sentiment Signal: Strong Buy